lonewolfe141/AutomatonImplementation/README.md

 - PDA: Simulates a PDA that accepts strings defined by the language **L = aab\*aba\*ab**.

 ## Requirements
-Runs in Windows and OSx environments.
+Runs in Windows environment.
 No other installation required.
 However in order to view the source code you may need to install one of the following IDEs (Download links provided):
 Please select appropriate versions based on your operating systems.